tsyuding/EntityFramework.Utilities/README.md

                delete all entities: 292ms

-This is on my ultrabook.
+This is on an ultrabook.
 Here I don't compare to anything so it's just to give you some overview about what to expect.
 Note that in the batchmode around 100k entities/sec are added when reaching larger datasets.